vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 ### Implementation of `function_view` {#fn_view_impl}

 I will now provide and explain an implementation of a simplified `function_view` which supports generic callable objects *(but doesn't have any syntactic sugar for member functions)*.
-We'll also only implement the constructor - deducing the implementation of various operators from it should however be straightforward.
+We'll also only implement the constructor and `operator()` - deducing the implementation of the remaining operators from them is straightforward.

 Let's recap what we need: